nonamesoul-dev/nonamesoul-dev/README.md

 - Routing, switching, VLANs, subnetting and network design
 - Understanding how networks operate, fail and are attacked

+### Operating Systems
+- Linux and Windows fundamentals for security and administration
+- Understanding OS internals, processes, permissions and system behavior
+- Using operating systems as the foundation for networking, security and forensics

 ### Programming & Automation
 - Python for scripting, automation and security-related tasks
 - Understanding code logic, data flow and system interaction